Our mission is to democratize neuroscience.

 Our first success was the neuromatch conference held online on March 30-31st, 2020 which brought together nearly 3,000 attendees from around the world as part of 120 talks given by both senior and junior scientists.
 Reflecting our core philosophy of building connections and community we matched over 500 participants to 6 other partners each, based on interests gleaned from natural language processing of submitted abstracts.

 In 2020 we organized a three-week-long online summer school for July 13-31, 2020.
 This was in response to the Covid-19 pandemic which shut down nearly every summer program in the world.
 At these programs, students, postdocs and faculty would normally gather to acquire crucial skills and build networks that are the lifeblood of academic science.
 This crisis left an enormous hole in the career prospects of our most valuable and vulnerable scientists.
 With Neuromatch Academy we aimed to fill that gap, and in the process to build a unique model of individualized, intensive academic training that is available to nearly everyone, rather than to the privileged few.
-In place of the legacy summer program model, which typically charges ~$ 4000, we offered a three-week intensive program with a small fee for full-time students/academics (with fee waivers available).
-This program combined features of both legacy summer workshops and online course work to create a unique educational platform that is tailored to furthering academic careers.
+In place of the legacy summer program model, which typically charges ~$ 4500, we offered a three-week intensive program with a small fee for full-time students/academics (with fee waivers available).
+This program combined features of both legacy summer workshops and online course work to create a unique educational platform that is tailored to furthering academic careers (2021 Impact Report).

 Neuromatch Academy represents a unique opportunity to build an inclusive summer school experience that spans the entire globe and provides a fundamental education in modern computational neuroscience.
 Many of the students who attend the Academy would not have had the opportunity to attend an in-person summer school due to financial or travel restrictions, or to limited space in these schools.
 The Academy aims to provide equal access to excellent computational neuroscience training for all students regardless of geography, nationality, socioeconomic status, or other factors.